-Indicator IV-C ndicator IV-C. Collaboration: Collaborates effectively with colleagues on a wide range of tasks.
-IV-C. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-C-1.
-Professional Collaboration Rarely and/or ineffectively collaborates with colleagues; conversations often lack focus on student performance and/or development.
+Indicator IV-0 Indicator IV-C. Collaboration: Collaborates effectively with colleagues on a wide range of tasks.
+IV-C. Elements Unsatisfactory Needs Improvement Proficie nt Exempla ry IV-C-1.
+Professio nal Collaboration Rarely and/or ineffectively collaborates with colleagues; conversations often lack focus on student performance and/or development.
 Does not consistently collaborate with colleagues in ways that support productive team effort.
 Consistently and effectively collaborates with colleagues through shared planning and/or informal conversation in such work as: analyzing student performance and development and planning appropriate interventions at the classroom or school level.
 Facilitates effective collaboration among colleagues through shared planning and/or informal conversation in such work as analyzing student performance and development and planning appropriate, comprehensive interventions at the classroom and school level.
 Is able to model this element.
 IV-C-2.
-Consultation Regularly provides inappropriate advice; does not provide advice and expertise to general education teachers or other colleagues unless prompted to do so; and/or fails to offer advice when appropriate.
+Consultati on Regularly provides inappropriate advice; does not provide advice and expertise to general education teachers or other colleagues unless prompted to do so; and/or fails to offer advice when appropriate.
 Provides advice and expertise to support general education teachers and other colleagues to create appropriate and effective academic, behavioral, and social/emotional learning experiences for only some students for whom responsibility is shared, or sometimes provides advice that is inappropriate or poorly customized.
 Regularly provides appropriate advice and expertise that is customized to support general education teachers and other colleagues to create appropriate and effective academic, behavioral, and social/emotional learning experiences for students for whom responsibility is shared.
 Utilizes a variety of means to regularly provide advice and expertise that is customized to support general education teachers and other colleagues to successfully create appropriate and effective academic, behavioral, and social/emotional learning experiences for students.
 Is able to model this element.

-Indicator IV-D Indicator IV-D. Decision-Making: Becomes involved in school-wide decision making, and takes an active role in school improvement planning.
-IV-D. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-D-1.
-Decision-Making Participates in planning and decision making at the school, department, and/or grade level only when asked and rarely contributes relevant ideas or expertise.
+Indicator IV-D. Decision-Making: Becomes involved in school-wide decision making, and takes an active role in school improvement planning.

+IV-D. Elements Unsatisfactory Needs Improvement Proficie nt Exempla ry IV-D-1.
+Decision-Maki ng Participates in planning and decision making at the school, department, and/or grade level only when asked and rarely contributes relevant ideas or expertise.
 May participate in planning and decision making at the school, department, and/or grade level but rarely contributes relevant ideas or expertise.
 Consistently contributes relevant ideas and expertise to planning and decision making at the school, department, and/or grade level.
 In planning and decision-making at the school, department, and/or grade level, consistently contributes ideas and expertise that are critical to school improvement efforts.
 Is able to model this element.

-Indicator IV-E. Indicator IV-E. Shared Responsibility: Shares responsibility for the performance of all students within the school.
-IV-E. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-E-1.
-Shared Responsibility Rarely reinforces school-wide behavior and learning expectations for all students and/or makes a limited contribution to their learning by rarely sharing responsibility for meeting their needs.
-Within and beyond the classroom, inconsistently reinforces school- wide behavior and learning expectations for all students, and/or makes a limited contribution to their learning by inconsistently sharing responsibility for meeting their needs.
+Indicator IV-E IV-E. Elements Unsatisfactory res responsibility for the perform Needs Improvement Proficie nt Exempla ry IV-E- 1.
+Shar ed Responsibility Rarely reinforces school-wide behavior and learning expectations for all students and/or makes a limited contribution to their learning by rarely sharing responsibility for meeting their needs.
+Within and beyond the classroom, inconsistently reinforces school-wide behavior and learning expectations for all students, and/or makes a limited contribution to their learning by inconsistently sharing responsibility for meeting their needs.
 Within and beyond the classroom, consistently reinforces school- wide behavior and learning expectations for all students, and contributes to their learning by sharing responsibility for meeting their needs.
 Individually and with colleagues, develops strategies and actions that contribute to the learning and productive behavior of all students at the school.
 Is able to model this element.